 Phil now has two distinct paths a student can take:

 - If the student wants?
 Teach them to become a skilled sight-reader.

 - If the student is not interested in sight-reading?
 Teach them to understand music in a non-traditional path.

 His Goal: To help others learn the guitar in the most time efficient manner possible.
 And, in a way that will cut years off the traditional methods most guitarists learn with!

-Phil Olson is in the process of working to complete a DVD series that will capture all that “I’ve learned in my 13 years of teaching guitar and bass guitar.”
+Phil Olson is in the process of working to complete a book series that will capture all that “I’ve learned in my almost 20 years of teaching guitar.”
 He wants to take these years of experience and share it with others who are looking to learn guitar without taking the traditional guitar lessons in a studio.
-Check back on the site for more information on the complete DVD series.
+Check back on the site for more information on the “Books for sale” page.